mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Vacc Suit 1 Vacc Suit 0

-Travel Suit: Travel suits combine gravitic technology with a hostile environment suit and contains a super- humid atmosphere for the health and comfort of its Orca wearer.
+Travel Suit: Travel suits combine gravitic technology with a hostile environment suit and contains a super-humid atmosphere for the health and comfort of its Orca wearer.
 While very similar to Dolphin Travel Suits, those designed for Orca are more heavily armored.

 The travel suit provides its wearer with complete protection from temperatures ranging from -100^0 C to +100^0 C and pressures of up to 56 atmospheres.
 They include a fully enclosed helmet including a visor with a heads up display that is tied to an on-board computer/